We can all help stop coronavirus spreading

 Read more coronavirus self-isolation advice.

-'Shielding' refers to protecting those at very high risk of severe illness from coronovirus because of an underlying health condition.
-People who are advised to adopt this approach will receive a letter or a text from the NHS in the next few days.
+'Shielding' refers to protecting those at very high risk of severe illness from coronavirus because of an underlying health condition.

-Support is being put in place to ensure they can access food and medicines if family and friends cannot help.
+Support is being put in place to ensure people who are shielding can access food and medicines if family and friends cannot help.
 You can register for support using the pink button below.

 We understand that advice will have a significant effect on your life, and may affect how you feel.
 We've put together information about managing your mental health, including links to support and advice lines.